 Professor Gjevre is a faculty member in the Department of Medicine.

 Professor Moraros is a faculty member in the School of Public Health.

 Allison is a Professor in the Department of English.
 Allison is in her second term on the USFA Executive, and has been active with the USFA since 2009 as a member of the USFA Negotiating Committee, JCMA and JCMA Caucus.
 She has been chair of the USFA Communications Committee and is the Association’s Chief Negotiator for the current round of bargaining.

-Professor Neufeld is head of the Department of Computer Science, where he has an interdisciplinary research program.
-Most recently, Eric served on the Negotiating Committee for the 2014-2017 Collective Agreement.
+Professor Neufeld is a former head of the Department of Computer Science, where he has an interdisciplinary research program.
+Eric served has had various roles with the USFA.
+He is currently Chair of the Communications Committee and is a member of the Negotiating Committee for this round of bargaining.

 R. Anne Springer